-Inside this article
+In this article

-How to use Column Formats
+How to use column formats

 To set the column type:

-- When you create a new column, you'll be prompted to choose a format or type it in to search
+When you create a new column, you'll be prompted to choose a format or type it in to search.

-Why Column Formats matter
+Why column formats matter

 Column formats in Coda help you customize how data is displayed and expressed in specific columns.
 In Coda, columns usually represent attributes of things.
 Column formats help you express the nature of these attributes (e.g. birthdays should be dates) and better display the data (e.g. the image column format will display image urls as actual images).